 What’s changed in TurboTax for 2015?

-2) Switch to H&R Block’s software.
-We’ve tried H&R Block’s tax software and gotta say it’s pretty good in our opinion (and it lets you import your last year’s tax return from TurboTax into H&R Block’s software).
+Turbotax is not the only tax software maker to choose from – You also have H&R Block.
+We’ve tried H&R Block’s tax software and gotta say it’s pretty good in our opinion and improved from a few years ago (and it lets you import your last year’s tax return from TurboTax into H&R Block’s software).
 Their Deluxe version supports Schedules C, D and E and is priced for much less than TurboTax.
 Plus, you’ll now be able to save an extra 20% off if you pick it up at hrblock.com.

 If you’ve already paid for your TurboTax Deluxe software then rumor has it that if you email H&R Block at SwitchToBlock@hrblock.com and let them know you would like to try their H&R Block tax software, then they will send you a free copy (plus you may also qualify TurboTax’s 60-day refund policy).
 This is not an official offer but was part of an email campaign (appears to be an open ended offer but may have an expiration date – we don’t know).
 When emailing them, be sure to provide your name, mailing address, phone number, version needed (Windows or Mac), and proof of purchase for your TurboTax software (receipt scan, email confirmation, etc.).
 Once approved, H&R Block will then send you a download link for one free copy of H&R Block Deluxe + State tax software.